nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 2.02.A01) Unemployed graduates:

-- Graduates who have been unemployed for a long period will be employed as follows.

-- Thereafter, a mechanism will be developed to create new job opportunities for graduates

-- as the economy expands.

 - 20,000 to the teaching profession.

-- 3,000 STEM graduates and 9,000 non-STEM graduates to the information
+- 3,000 STEM graduates and 9,000 non-STEM graduates to the information technology sector.

-- technology sector.

-- Another 3,000 to the Inland Revenue Department, Customs Department, Foreign

-- Service, and tourism industry.
+- Another 3,000 to the Inland Revenue Department, Customs Department, Foreign Service, and tourism industry.

 ### 2.03) Impartial human identity - Gender equality in social-life